-There are two categories of membership in the PLC.
-The first category is ”Sustaining” membership at a fee of $25,000 per year and the second is "Basic” membership at a fee of $5,000 to $15,000 per year, depending on student FTE size and research volume.
+There are two categories of membership in the PLC, “Sustaining” and “Basic.”
 Sustaining members are active participants in PLC governance and determining the agenda of the PLC.
 Both Sustaining and Basic members have access to all PLC initiatives along with opportunities for cooperation, exchanges, and group negotiation.

 If your institution is interested in participating in the Consortium, please have your chief academic officer contact Karen Vignare, Executive Director of the Personalized Learning Consortium, to register institutional interest.